Heguri, Nara: History

 The area of Heguri was part of ancient Yamato Province, and contains many ancient kofun burial mounds and ancient Shinto shrines within its borders.
 The famous Buddhist temple of Chōgosonshi-ji is founded in the Asuka period is located in Heguri.
 During the Sengoku period, it was the location of Shigisan Castle, used by Matsunaga Hisahide used as a base for his conquest of Yamato.

 The village of Meiji was established on April 1, 1889, with the creation of the modern municipalities system.
 It was renamed Heguri on September 1, 1896.
 Heguri was raised to town status on February 1, 1971.

 Government

 Heguri has a mayor-council form of government with a directly elected mayor and a unicameral town council of 12 members.
 Heguri, collectively with the other municipalities of Ikoma District, contributes three members to the Nara Prefectural Assembly.
 In terms of national politics, the town is part of the Nara 2nd district of the lower house of the Diet of Japan.

 Economy

 The local economy is based on agriculture and light manufacturing.
 The town is also a commuter town for the greater Osaka metropolis.

 Education

 Heguri has three public elementary school and one public junior high schools operated by the town government.
-The town does not have a high school.
+The town has one private international Christian school that serves students from elementary through high school.